 - 28. Council members and senior officers in attendance (see paragraph 11 above) will receive the full agenda for a Council meeting, including the unconfirmed minutes of the previous meeting and papers to be considered at the meeting. - 29.
 The full agenda for the meeting and papers will be published on SharePoint.
 Members of Council may request hard copies of all or some of the papers, to be received on a routine basis or with regard to specific items.
 Requests should be directed to the Council Secretariat. - 30.
 Each of Council's main Committees is required to upload its papers, minutes and agendas onto a SharePoint site to which Council members will have access.
 Where a main Committee refers a matter to Council, the papers the Committee considered relating to that matter should be uploaded onto SharePoint (or equivalent) by the Friday in the penultimate week preceding the relevant long Council meeting, or by the Wednesday in the week preceding the relevant short Council meeting or an extraordinary meeting (subject to appropriate variation where a meeting is held on a day other than Monday).
 Council members will thereby be able to see the background information on a matter that is referred to Council, as well as gain an overview of the business of that committee as a whole. - 31.
 In addition, on request to the secretary of the particular Committee, members of Council are entitled to receive a copy of any of the papers (including the minutes) of a Committee of Council, whether or not they are a member of that Committee.
-Such requests may be made at any time.
-Student observers and the representative of the early career research staff will be able to access a copy of the full agenda on
+Such

-&lt;sup>8 The Keeper of the Archives will normally also receive a copy of these papers.
+&lt;sup>7 The Keeper of the Archives will normally also receive a copy of these papers.

-&lt;sup>9 The provision of hard copy papers is not applicable during the period of online meetings.
+&lt;sup>8 The provision of hard copy papers is not applicable during the period of online meetings.

-&lt;sup>10 As defined in sections 23-25 of Statute VI.
+&lt;sup>9 As defined in sections 23-25 of Statute VI.